-During week 21/2017 (22/05 to 28/05), the observed morbidity ranged within the expected limits.
+During week 23/2017 (05/06 to 11/06), the observed morbidity ranged within the expected limits.

-During this week, there were no cases of chickenpox reported from the refugee/migrant centres participating in the surveillance system.
+During this week, one (1) case of chickenpox was reported from the refugee/migrant centres participating in the surveillance system (one child aged up to 14 years old).
 Chickenpox is usually a mild disease in childhood; populations in which childhood vaccination has not been introduced (i.e. populations from the countries of origin of refugees/migrants hosted in the centres) experience chickenpox as a "childhood disease", with periodic outbreaks.
 The HCDCP has issued instructions for the management of chickenpox cases in centres hosting refugees/migrants (www.keelpno.gr/).